wr4ng/rusty-pake/README.md

 ```shell
 cargo run --bin=example-client
 ```
-This runs an example flow where a client performs setup, login and verification against the server.
+This runs an example flow where a client performs setup, exchange and verification against the server.